techie-ag/techie-ag/README.md

 👋 Hi, I’m Augusta
--  I’m interested in building my career around Data Science and it's application
+-  I’m building my career in Data Science and it's application
--  I’m currently improving my skills in R and Python programing languages and also in Structured Query Languages
+- My skills are built in R and Python programing languages and also in Structured Query Languages and i am constantly improving on them
--  I’m looking to collaborate on Data Science Projects that'd involve the use of my skills
+-  I’m looking to collaborate on Data Science Projects which will involve the use of my skills hence leading to mastery and cultivation of other skill-sets as well
 - 📫 You can reach me via LinkedIn https://www.linkedin.com/in/augustaebereonuodafin/
 - Looking forward to connect with you